 5. Simplify The Customer Journey

-Customer expectations are arguably at their peak during the Christmas period, and a seamless shopping experience can mean the difference between a single purchase and an upsell opportunity.
+Customer expectations are arguably at their peak during the Christmas period, and a seamless shopping experience can mean the difference between a single purchase and an upselling opportunity.

-Optimising for mobile, offering click-and-collect options, and ensuring knowledgeable staff is on hand are the key foundational steps.
+Optimising for mobile, offering click-and-collect options, and ensuring that knowledgeable staff members are on hand are the key foundational steps.

-Implementing fast checkout, accessible payment options, and easy returns are steps that will not only boost customer satisfaction and create upsell opportunities, but also encourage shoppers to return well beyond Boxing Day.
+Implementing fast checkout, accessible payment options, and easy returns are steps that will not only boost customer satisfaction and create upselling opportunities, but encourage shoppers to return well beyond Boxing Day.

 Setting New Standards